 So the first part of my process was the same as any other ebook creator - the creation of the Word document that has the material of the book.
 On BellaOnline we train our editors to write 10-20 articles on a given topic and then to compile those articles together in order to form an ebook.
 That way the book grows organically and has a built in marketing base on those article pages.
 If you have a website or blog you can do that same thing.
 The key is to compile a group of interesting, informative pages and then organize them into the ebook format.

-What I did during this time period - about 2 hours - was what any ebook creator would be doing.
+What I did during this time period - about 2 hours - was what any content-based ebook creator would be doing.
 I was cutting and pasting content from another location and into my Word document.
 In my case I was cutting and pasting from InDesign but for most people they would be cutting and pasting from whatever website they had used to build and develop their content.
+If instead you wrote a fiction novel in Word itself then this part is already done.

 The first stage of my process was complete.
-I had a PDF file that was ready to go.
+I had my base files complete.

 You should have a single, well named directory to hold all your files associated with this one ebook.
 So in my case I can call that directory "QuickNoCook" and have all files in that one directory.
 It'll be important for you to be able to have all your files together.

 You should also have a text file in this directory called something like aaaVersionNotes.txt.
 The "aaa" at the beginning makes sure it sorts to the top of your directory list and doesn't get lost.
-This is where you should keep track of what you're doing and what versions go with what systems.
+Keep track of each version you make, what date you worked on that version, and what the key changes were.
 It can be easy to get confused along the way.
 It can be easy if you come back in six month to make a change to forget what is what.
 By keeping that text file updated with notes, you save yourself a lot of time!

 Let me know if there's anything else you need help with on getting your basic eBook ready!